 - A small notebook and a pen

-- A small aluminium multi-function stand for the iOS devices for development.
+- A small aluminum multi-function stand for the iOS devices for development.

 So… those are the things I really need to carry with me.
 My partner has also added a Thunderbolt Display from Apple.
 As we are going to live in Latvia for one year, and this adventure is hard enough as it is, we both agreed to allow this little exception and leave the screen at the coworking center we are going to work at in Riga.